 Would a trip to Bristol really be complete without crossing the true icon of the city, the Clifton Suspension Bridge?
 This feat of Victorian engineering will take your breath away.
 Take in the views across the River Avon before heading to the Clifton Observatory, an 18th century windmill on the east-side of the bridge.

 So, whether you’re in town with friends, your other half or the kids, our guide to 48 hours in Bristol will make sure your time and money is well spent.
-At our new hotel in Bristol, you’ll have everything you need in one location, with a pub, restaurant, and Starbucks, and state-of-the-art gym and swimming pool.
+At our new hotel in Bristol, you’ll have everything you need in one location, with a pub, restaurant, and Starbucks, and state-of-the-art gym with fitness classes and swimming pool in Filton, Bristol.
 Not to mention our super comfortable rooms, with flat screen TVs, a Tassimo coffee machine, and free WiFi throughout the hotel.
 Plus, with excellent links to the M4 and M5, as well as local train links to the centre of town, our Bristol hotel is perfectly placed for your stay.